 Perhaps the most famous proponent of positivist economics in this century has been Milton Friedman.
-In his 1953 essay "The Methodology of Positive Economics," Friedman wrote that the task of economics is to make correct predictions about the consequences of any change in circumstances.
+In his 1953 essay "The Methodology of Positive Economics," Friedman wrote that the task of economics change in circumstances.
 Its performance is to be judged by the precision, scope, and conformity with experience of the predictions it yields.
 In short, positive economics is, or can be, an objective science, in precisely the same sense as any other physical [sic] sciences.